Inland

 205 x

-universe.
-Culture v.s. nature.
+depths of the universe.
+Culture v.s.

-constituting our world.
+and around us, constituting our world.
 Let the games continue...

 Winds of Change